winterjeferson/winter-back-php/README.md

 * When it is done, run "gulp wb_deploy" to minify assets at "production" folder.
 * Upload all "production" files to your host.

+* Do not forget to close all php tags at "development/application/view/" folder or minify task can be broken

 Thats all